 How risky is the supply chain?

 The drywall supply chain has a moderate degree of risk.
-Global demand shifts, as well as tariffs on gypsum originating from China, have been causing gypsum prices to be moderately volatile during the three years to 2018.
-Gypsum price volatility puts a great deal of risk on market vendors and their upstream suppliers.
-For example, drywall...
+Global demand shifts, as well as tariffs on gypsum originating from China, have been causing gypsum prices to be moderately volatile during the three years to 2019.
+Gypsum price volatility puts a great deal of risk on...
 Subscribe to learn more.